crmlatte/tp/docs/DeveloperGuide.md

 1. User requests to list students.
 2. System shows a list of students.
 3. User requests to delete a specific student in the list.
-4. System shows confirmation message.
+4. System asks for confirmation.
 5. User confirms.
 6. System deletes the student from the list.
 7. Use case ends.